weedySeaDragon/rails-guides-bookstore-models/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Mermaid bug template
-about: Describe this issue template's purpose here.
+about: New Bug form for Mermaid. includes checkboxes for which diagrams are involved.
-title: ''
+title: 'New bug mermaid'
-labels: ''
+labels: 'triage-bug'
 assignees: ''

 ---